 How Much are Points Worth?

 Like methods for tracking points, options for deciding the value of points are all over the map.

-The group using the online spreadsheet starts out new members at zero.
+The circle-of-friends co-op using the online spreadsheet starts out new members at zero.
 Members pay 1 point per sleeping child and 2 points per awake child per hour.
 If a member has -80 points, the rule is they need to sit more.
 If they have 80 or more points, they need to get out more!

-Another co-op starts new members with 15 hours of cards which are good no matter how many children the family has and whether the children are sleeping or not.
+The neighborhood co-op starts new members with 15 hours of cards which are good no matter how many children the family has and whether the children are sleeping or not.
 However, they do charge double time at dinnertime (between the hours of 5:30 and 7 pm) and after 12:30 pm.
 The sitter also earns a bonus hour for weekend sits, and a minimum of 3 hours for Friday and Saturday nights.

-The web service BabysitterExchange.com starts out each new member with 40 points, each point worth 15 minutes of babysitting per child.
+The group using the web service BabysitterExchange.com starts out each new member with 40 points, each point worth 15 minutes of babysitting per child.
 As with a card system, it is impossible to get “in the hole” and leave the co-op with a negative balance.
 (With a paid subscription, however, you can change the starting points, allow people to have a negative balance, and charge penalty points for cancellations.)